 Jake said, “Thank you for this afternoon.
 It has been fun!”

 What a fantastic day!
 We started the day by looking at our favourite books and explaining who we were dressed as.
 We had an exciting range of characters from Gangster Granny to Matilda.
-Everyone’s costumes were fantastic.
-We created some book reviews on the iPads using the green screen app all about why you should read our favourite books.
-We all took part in some Drop Everything And Read (DEAR) sessions throughout the day which the children love!
+All the costumes were fantastic.
+We created some book reviews on the iPads using the green screen app and took part in Drop Everything And Read (DEAR) sessions throughout the day which the children loved!
 Later on in the day, during the reading safari, we had a surprise reader come to visit and read a story – Miss Ashton!
 The children loved seeing their old teacher again!
 See our pictures and videos below of our fun filled day.

 Our Trip to Chester

 On Tuesday 28th February 2017, we went on our trip to Chester.
 It was exciting from start to finish.
 We had a fantastic day learning lots of new facts.